ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The King's College Tuition Information

-Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts are applied.
-And, student loans can make theprice of collegemore manageable until you're done with college.
+If this makes attending the college of your dreams feel scary, remember, the advertized cost of tuition doesn't always mean much if you plan to use financial aid to help pay for college.
+Many students pay a lot less than the sticker price after grants, scholarships, and tuition discounts are applied.
+And, student loans can make thecost of college feel more doable until you're done with college.

-The King's College is a private, religious institution, so it has the same tuition for residents of New York as it does for residents from other states.
+The King's College is a private, religious institution, which means it has the same tuition for residents of New York as it does for students who live in other states.

-Choosing an insitution where you are eligible for the reduced tuition offered to state residentscan drastically reduce the overall cost of college.
-Be sure to verify your state's guidelines for how to qualify for in-state tuition.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria too, depending on where you live.
+Attending a college where you qualify for the reduced tuition offered to state residentscan drastically reduce the total cost of attending college.
+Be sure to check your state's rules for as an in-state resident.
+Each state has different requirements to qualify as in-state resident.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements too, depending on the state you and your parents currently reside in.

 Explore other New York colleges

-Tuition for International Students at The King's College
+Tuition at The King's College is the same for all students.

-International students usually do not qualify for for federal financial aid, but should research private or school-specific aid and scholarships.
-International students who demonstrate financial need may be eligible for the following types of financial support at The King's College:
+International students are not eligible for federal financial aid, but should research private or The King's College-specific grants, scholarships, and other funding opportunities.
+International students who demonstrate financial need may qualify for the following types of financial support at The King's College:

 •On-campus jobs •Loans from outsideThe King's College •The King's College-specific scholarships